Olympia, Washington: Geography

-Olympia is at the southern end of Puget Sound on Budd Inlet.
-The Deschutes River estuary was dammed in 1951 to create Capitol Lake.
-Much of the lower area of downtown Olympia sits on reclaimed land.
-The cities of Lacey and Tumwater border Olympia.
+The area is located near the southern limit of the Fraser Glaciation and the underlying sediments consist largely of Vashon-age till and outwash deposited at that time; the area also includes former lakebeds and alluvial deposits associated with proglacial lakes that existed in the area near the end of Vashon-stage glaciation.
+Residual glacial topography in the area includes drumlins, subglacial channels, and kettle lakes.
+Much of downtown Olympia sits on reclaimed land.
+Tidewater areas were filled as early as the 1870s, but the major change occurred in 1910–11 with placement of the Carlyon Fill (named for mayor Phillip H. Carlyon).
+Over 2 e6yd3 of sediment were dredged, thereby creating a deep-water port at Olympia; the dredged material was used to fill tidelands, creating almost 30 blocks of what is now downtown.

+Climate

-The region surrounding Olympia has a warm-summer Mediterranean climate (Köppen Csb), whereas the local microclimate has dry summers and cool July and August overnight lows.
+Olympia has a warm-summer Mediterranean climate (Köppen: Csb).
+The local microclimate has dry summers in July and mildly humid summers in early June and late August, with cool July and August overnight lows.
 It is part of USDA Hardiness zone 8a, with isolated pockets around Puget Sound in zone 8b.
 Most of western Washington's weather is brought in by weather systems that form near the Aleutian Islands in Alaska.
 It contains cold moist air, which brings western Washington cold rain, cloudiness, and fog.
 November through January are Olympia's rainiest months.
 City streets, creeks, and rivers can flood from November to February.
 The monthly mean temperature ranges from 38.4 °F in December to 64.1 °F in August.
 Seasonal snowfall for 1981–2010 averaged 10.8 in but has historically ranged from trace amounts in 1991–92 to 81.5 in in 1968–69.

 Olympia averages 50 in of precipitation annually and has a year-round average of 75% cloud cover.
 Annual precipitation has ranged from 29.92 in in 1952 to 66.71 in in 1950; for water year (October 1 – September 30) precipitation, the range is 32.71 in in 2000–01 to 72.57 in in 1998–99.
 With a period of record dating back to 1948, extreme temperatures have ranged from -8 °F on January 1, 1979, up to 110 °F, on June 28, 2021; the record cold daily maximum is 18 °F on January 31, 1950, while, conversely, the record warm daily minimum is 69 °F on July 22, 2006.
 Between 1991 and 2020 the mean coldest daily maximum was right on the freezing point at 32 F and the warmest night of the year averaged a very mild 60 F.

 On average, 6.3 days annually reach 90 °F, 1.8 days stay at or below freezing all day, and 78 nights reach the freezing mark.
 The average window for freezing temperatures is October 8 through May 3, allowing a growing season of 157 days, nearly 100 days shorter than in Seattle.